ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function returns 1 if the spatial object type, which is the parameter, is MULTIPOINT, MULTILINESTRING, MULTIPOLYGON or GEOMETRYCOLLECTION.
+This function returns 1 if the spatial object, which is the parameter, is MULTIPOINT, MULTILINESTRING, MULTIPOLYGON or GEOMETRYCOLLECTION.
 If not, 0 is returned.

 ##### Return Type